 Graduate Students: Satisfactory Academic Progress standards for graduate students are described in the graduate catalog.
 Your department and the Graduate Studies Office will monitor your satisfactory progress.

-Withdrawal from Courses: See the Caldwell College catalog to understand the withdrawal policies and the affect on financial aid.
+Withdrawal from Courses: See the Caldwell University catalog to understand the withdrawal policies and the affect on financial aid.

 Disbursements: Funds cannot be disbursed for prior semesters when a student does not demonstrate SAP.
 Approval of appeals is for the upcoming semester only and cannot be used for a prior term when any funds are not fully disbursed.